Life Outside the Classroom

 - Year 10 – Canoe, bike and hike 30 miles across the Lake District, 4 days

-- Year 12 – Gold Duke of Edinburgh Assessment Expedition (on foot, by boat or by bike), 5 days
+- Year 12 – Gold Duke of Edinburgh Assessment Expedition, 4 days

 Realising extraordinary potential to fuel students creative individuality and professionalism through artistic performance and process.